digideskio/NetGuard/ADBLOCKING.md

 <br />

-You can automatically download a hosts file by sending this intent with your favorite automation tool, like Tasker:
+You can automatically download a hosts file by sending this service intent with your favorite automation tool, like Tasker:

-*eu.faircode.netguard.DOWNLOAD_HOSTS_FILE*
+`eu.faircode.netguard.DOWNLOAD_HOSTS_FILE`

 For example using [adb](https://developer.android.com/studio/command-line/adb.html) from the command line:

-*adb shell am startservice -a eu.faircode.netguard.DOWNLOAD_HOSTS_FILE*
+`adb shell am startservice -a eu.faircode.netguard.DOWNLOAD_HOSTS_FILE`

 <br />